Sampaloc, Quezon: Geography

 Surrounded by the Sierra Madre Mountains, makes it cold all year around.
 The Maapon River which divides the northern part of Sampaloc and the Southern half, it delivers pure, clean, fresh and crystal-clear water from the neighboring province of Laguna.
 Many caves are also found here, the Malaog cave is an example.
 Waterfalls are also found here, almost every barangay has one, Asidillo Falls on Barangay.
 Caldong, Bayongon Falls on Barangay.
 Bayongon.
 The Highest point can be found on Barangay Caldong which meters above sea level, while the lowest point can be found on Barangay Banot which is less than 20 meters above sea level.

+Sampaloc is situated in a valley completely surrounded by high evergreen hills in the heart of the Sierra Madre Mountains between the municipalities of Lucban and Mauban.
+It is 53 km from Lucena, 183 km from Manila, and 17 km from Lucban.

 Barangays

-Sampaloc is politically subdivided into 14 barangays.
+Sampaloc is politically subdivided into 14 barangays, as indicated below.
+Each barangay consists of puroks and some have sitios.